tlex-web/Welcome-Page/README.md

 ## 🐛 Troubleshooting

-**Images not uploading?**
+**Images not showing?**
-- Check browser localStorage quota (usually 5-10MB)
-- Try smaller image file sizes
+- Verify image files exist in `img/` folder
+- Check paths in `CONFIG.presetImages` array match actual files
-- Clear browser cache and try again
+- Refresh browser cache (Ctrl+F5)

 **Parallax not working?**
 - Check if "Parallax Effect" is enabled in Settings
 - Some browsers limit JavaScript on file:// URLs - deploy to Netlify
-- Try a different browser
+- Try a different browser (Chrome/Edge recommended)

 **Calendar not connecting?**
-- Verify API credentials are correctly configured
+- Verify you copied the **ICS link** (not HTML link) from Outlook
+- Ensure URL starts with `https://outlook.office365.com` or similar
-- Check browser console for error messages
+- Check browser console (F12) for error messages
-- Ensure redirect URIs match exactly
+- Try refreshing events manually
+- Make sure calendar is published in Outlook settings

+**Weather/quotes not loading?**
+- API keys must be configured in Netlify environment variables
+- Test locally with `netlify dev` command
+- Check [DEPLOYMENT_CHECKLIST.md](DEPLOYMENT_CHECKLIST.md) for setup steps

 ## 📝 License